 Note: There are currently no water taps or water infrastructure associated with the properties north of Hwy 40 that are already included in the water district.

-*UPDATE* (5/7/2023): The original rezoning application has been withdrawn (see update below).
-The developer still intends to annex almost 3 acres of CDOT-owned right-of-way parallel to Hwy 40 and I-70, which would require rezoning; that application is pending with CDOT.
+*UPDATE* (5/7/2023): The original rezoning application has been withdrawn, but the developer still intends to annex almost 3 acres of CDOT-owned right-of-way parallel to Hwy 40 and I-70, which would require rezoning; that application is pending with CDOT.
 The latest iteration of the proposed development still includes a large (100 room) hotel, proposes a 35,000 sq ft office/retail building, and adds other high-traffic businesses.
 No proposal has been submitted to the County.
-SEE: Development proposal in El Rancho gets cheers, jeers (Canyon Courier, 5/4/2023)
+SEE: Development proposal in El Rancho gets cheers, jeers (Canyon Courier, 5/4/2023, p.14)

-*UPDATE* (5/7/2023): Two years ago, the "Evergreen Gateway" proposal sought to take over all the area west of Hwy 74 and north of Hwy 40, intending to take publicly-owned land and demolish community assets for a commercial development.
+UPDATE (5/7/2023): In 2021, the so-called "Evergreen Gateway" proposal sought to take over all the area west of Hwy 74 and north of Hwy 40, intending to take publicly-owned land and demolish community assets for a commercial development.
 The developer was actively pursuing a response from the fire district through at least February 2023, when he appeared at the Board of Directors' meeting and lashed out at the community for its opposition to his proposal; he still refused at that time to provide basic answers regarding the proposed site for relocating the fire station, and refused to discuss the budget for the project.
 As recently as mid-March 2023, he was still actively seeking meetings with the County and CDOT regarding re-routing Rainbow Hill Road through the development as originally proposed.
 In April 2023, the fire district's Board of Directors announced that it would delay a vote on the proposal until its May meeting, at least, pending response from the developer to its questions.
 In late April, the County decided not to pursue relocating Rainbow Hill Road.
-The developer has since withdrawn his original rezoning application and has abandoned plans to relocate the fire station.
+The developer has since withdrawn his original rezoning application and has abandoned plans to relocate the fire station. *UPDATE* (5/16/2023): The Foothills Fire Protection District Board of Directors approved a motion that the FFPD would only reconsider an offer from Northstar Ventures if the following conditions are met: written confirmation from CDOT certifying that the land exchange would be approved; AND specify a specific parcel and final grade for the new station; AND provide a full cost estimate for the construction of the new station, with one of the following financial guarantees: a) an escrow fund in favor of the district for the cost of construction, b) a certificate of deposit in favor of the district for the cost of construction, c) a construction loan to be released as needed sufficient to complete the new fire station; AND a performance bond in favor of the district in the event of default.
+The board did not set a time limit for future discussion, provided that all of the above requirements are met, and stated that pursuing any offer would also involve a "significant public process."

 UPDATE (12/29/2022): The developer has revised his proposal, now planning to site the proposed hotel on Hwy 40.
 The plans he has discussed with CDOT maintain his ambition to relocate Rainbow Hill Road, annex the Park-n-Ride lot (with the intention to avoid a public auction process in doing so), and to annex the rights-of-way parallel to Hwy 40 and I-70.
 He alleges that he has no plans to relocate the Alpine Rescue Team (legally, he cannot do so).
 He has again proposed to relocate the Foothills Fire Station to the side of Hwy 40, a quarter mile from its present site.
 He now alleges that he only wants to use the station site as a parking lot and to build alternative access to the hotel.
 The developer has sought concessions from CDOT (an expedited concurrence review process leading to the acquisition of CDOT-owned rights-of-way), as well as from the County ("setback relief" and expedited rezoning).
 The revised proposal has not been formally submitted to the County.